-(1) DEFINITIONS.

-(b) Attend - a student's physical or virtual presence in the educational programs for which he or she is enrolled.

-(c) Child of Military Families - a child enrolled in kindergarten through grade 12, in the household of an active duty military member.

-(d) Department of Human Services (DHS) - the agency which provides specified services and placement for children who have been remanded to the physical or legal custody of DHS either temporarily or permanently by a court or by voluntary agreement, or if the child has been admitted or placed according to an individualized treatment or service plan of DHS.
+- (1) DEFINITIONS. - (a) Active Duty the full-time duty status in the active uniformed services of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
+Sections 1209 and 1211. - (b) Attend a student's physical or virtual presence in the educational programs for which he or she is enrolled. - (c) Case Management Consultation (CMC) a consultation by a school social worker or case manager in which a process is used for discovery whether any transition problems exist and whether any services are necessary for a child placed by the Department of Human Services (DHS) or Department of Juvenile Justice (DJJ). - (d) Child of Military Families a child enrolled in kindergarten through grade 12, in the household of an active duty military member. - (e) Department of Behavioral Health and Developmental Disabilities (DBHDD) an agency which provides specified services for children who have been admitted or placed according to an individualized treatment or service plan directed by DBHDD. - (f) Department of Human Services (DHS) the agency which provides specified services and placement for children who have been remanded to the physical or legal custody of DHS either temporarily or permanently by a court or by voluntary agreement, or if the child has been admitted or placed according to an individualized treatment or service plan of DHS.

-(e) Department of Juvenile Justice (DJJ) - the agency which provides supervision, detention and a wide range of treatment and educational services for youths referred to DJJ by the Juvenile Courts, and provides assistance or delinquency prevention services for at-risk youths through collaborative efforts with other public, private, and community entities.

-(f) Education For Homeless Children And Youths - Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11431 et seq.) that requires each state to ensure that each child of a homeless individual and each homeless youth has equal access to the same free, appropriate public education as provided to other children and youth.

-(g) Emancipated Minor - an individual under the age of eighteen who is no longer under the control or authority of his or her parents or guardians by operation of law or pursuant to a petition filed by the minor with the juvenile court and granted by a judge in juvenile court after the judge determines emancipation is in the best interest of the minor as provided in O.C.G.A. § 15-11-202
+- (g) Department of Juvenile Justice (DJJ) the agency which provides supervision, detention and a wide range of treatment and educational services for youths referred to DJJ by the Juvenile Courts, and provides assistance or delinquency prevention services for at-risk youths through collaborative efforts with other public, private, and community entities. - (h) Education For Homeless Children And Youths Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+11431 et seq.) that requires each state to ensure that each child of a homeless individual and each homeless youth has equal access to the same free, appropriate public education as provided to other children and youth. - (i) Emancipated Minor an individual under the age of eighteen who is no longer under the control or authority of his or her parents or guardians by operation of law or pursuant to a petition filed by the minor with the juvenile court and granted by a judge in juvenile court after the judge determines emancipation is in the best interest of the minor as provided in O.C.G.A. § 15-11-202